kinsky-main/contemp-phys-report/main.typ

   placement: top,
 ) <rustsfq-examples>

-= Conclusion
+= Looking to the Future

-Superconducting integrated circuits (SICs) exploit microscopic features of the BCS ground state—an excitation gap $Delta$ suppressing quasiparticle dissipation and a well-defined Josephson phase—to realize energy-efficient, picosecond-scale switching.
-In the logic regime, SFQ pulses derived from $V=(hbar/2e)dot phi$ provide a quantized signaling primitive whose integrity ultimately depends on uniform $I_c$, stable $I_c R_n$, and low-loss superconducting wiring.
-The report has outlined how these microscopic constraints propagate to device and system design, from elementary RSFQ storage loops to reticle-scale integration.
+Superconducting integrated circuits (SICs) exploit microscopic features of the BCS ground state-an excitation gap $Delta$ suppressing quasiparticle dissipation and a well-defined Josephson phase-to realize energy-efficient, picosecond-scale switching.
+In the logic regime, SFQ pulses derived from Equation @josephson-phase-relationship provide a quantized signaling primitive whose integrity ultimately depends on uniform $I_c$, stable $I_c R_n$ @krylov-sic-design-2024, and low-loss superconducting wiring.
+It is important to highlight how these microscopic physical constraints, imposed by BCS-Theory, propagate to device and system design, from elementary RSFQ storage loops to reticle-scale integration.

-On the fabrication side, ELASIC demonstrates that mixed-lithography stitching can extend JJ-based systems beyond single-reticle limits while preserving junction uniformity and superconducting continuity across stitch interfaces.
+On the fabrication side, ELASIC demonstrates @das-elasic-2023 that mixed-lithography stitching can extend JJ-based systems beyond single-reticle limits while preserving junction uniformity and superconducting continuity across stitch interfaces.
 This addresses a key physical-to-manufacturing translation: maintaining phase-coherent, dissipationless transport over centimeter scales without degrading the JJ parameters that set SFQ pulse timing.
-Such results indicate a credible path to assembling multi-chip SFQ systems where wire delay, bias distribution, and clock skew remain compatible with ~10-100 GHz operation.
+Such results indicate a credible path to assembling multi-chip SFQ systems where wire delay, bias distribution, and clock skew remain compatible with \~10-100 GHz and beyond.

-On the design side, RustSFQ illustrates how domain-specific languages can encode pulse-conservation and timing discipline as compile-time invariants.
-By tying netlist generation to linear usage of pulses and explicit fan-out/synchronization, the language mirrors the underlying physics—each $Phi_0$ pulse is indivisible and must be consumed exactly once—while reducing design errors that would otherwise manifest as metastable states or lost quanta.
-Together with analog/digital co-simulation, such tools begin to close the gap between device physics, circuit timing, and system-level verification.
+On the design side, RustSFQ illustrates how domain-specific languages can encode pulse-conservation and timing discipline as compile-time invariants @oishi-rustsfq-2025.
+By tying netlist generation to linear usage of pulses and explicit fan-out/synchronization, the language mirrors the underlying physics-each $Phi_0$ pulse is indivisible and must be consumed exactly once-while reducing design errors that would otherwise manifest as metastable states or lost quanta.
+Together with analog/digital co-simulation @williams-verilog-2024 @joeydelp-josim-2023, such tools begin to close the gap between device physics, circuit timing, and system-level verification.

 Looking ahead, three priorities emerge.
-First, density and yield: further improvements in JJ critical-layer control, via/via-stack resistance, and wafer-scale stitching are needed to push beyond today's JJ/cm² while sustaining uniform $I_c R_n$.
-Second, power and interconnect: bias-distribution networks, clock trees, and cryogenic I/O must be co-optimized to minimize dynamic bias losses and latency, including exploration of multi-tier (3D) integration and low-loss cryo-links.
-Third, design automation and verification: standard cell libraries, timing/power sign-off models for SFQ families, and DSL-to-PDK toolchains should mature together, enabling hierarchical composition without violating pulse-level invariants.
-In the near term, SICs are well-positioned for cryogenic control, readout, and domain-specific accelerators; in the longer term, continued progress at the junction, interconnect, and language levels will determine whether SICs can complement or surpass CMOS for selected high-throughput, energy-constrained workloads.
+First, density and yield: further improvements in JJ critical-layer control, via/via-stack resistance, and wafer-scale stitching are needed to push beyond today's JJ/cm$""^2$ while sustaining uniform $I_c$ and $R_n$.
+Second, power and interconnect: voltage bias ($V_0$) distribution networks, clock trees, and cryogenic I/O must be co-optimized to minimize dynamic bias losses and latency, including exploration of multi-tier (3D) integration and low-loss cryogenic to room temperature links.
+Third, design automation and verification: standard cell libraries, timing/power sign-off models for SFQ families, and DSL to netlist (gate-description) toolchains should mature together, enabling hierarchical composition without violating pulse-level invariants.
+In the near term, SICs are well-positioned for cryogenic control, readout, and domain-specific accelerators.
+In the longer term, continued progress at the junction, interconnect, and language levels will determine whether SICs can complement or surpass CMOS for selected high-throughput, energy-constrained workloads.

 = References